judka-uriel/uriel-book/uriel_en.md

 <!-- By the calculations, my 3,000 commits amount to more than 100 commits
 per year.
-That is, on average, 3 days go into discussion, following which a commit is made.
-(Interestingly, during this time I watched exactly the same number of films — on average, 1 film every 3 days.) -->
+That is, on average, 3 days go into discussion, following which a commit is made. -->

 <!-- An interesting fact is that I continued the development of a certain package
 originally begun by